-Annually, Catamount presents an extensive series of performances in the Arts Center and at venues throughout Northern Vermont and New Hampshire bringing in nationally known touring artists as well as accomplished local performers.
-Serving as the Regional Arts Organization for the area, one of Catamount’s key objectives is to help local performers and arts organizations expand their administrative, marketing and promotional capacity.
+Today, Catamount annual presents an extensive series of performances in the Arts center and at venues throughout Northern Vermont and New Hampshire bringing in nationally known touring artists as well as accomplished local performers.
+Serving as the Regional Arts Organization for the area, one of Catamount’s key objectives is to assist local performers and arts organizations expand their administrative, marketing and promotional capacity.

 Catamount operates a Regional Box Office, which offers online ticketing services (www.catamounTIX.com) twenty-four hours per day and in-person/phone customer service seven days per week.
 Catamount partners with over forty (40) outstanding arts organization to bring world-class performances throughout the region, open eyes to different cultures, boost the local economy and serve as the heart-beat of our community.